ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 have a new value which would be an error that the default actually handles?
 It would no longer be an error even though it is.
 Thus we ignore this one too.

+The dynamic array code maintains a default switch case in case (pun intended) the enum values are changed OR in case of a hardware (such as memory corruption) error.

 ### See also